chienleow/postman-learning/README.md

   - When writing React, a common bug - accidentally pass incorrect props to component, and it is difficult to track down these bugs
     - As an example: `age="15"` should be a number, but we pass in as a string, `${age + 5}` would return `155` instead of `20`
   - With PropTypes: easily define exactly what the props should be for a component, you will see errors in inspect when props are incorrect
+- **React fragments vs div containers**
+  - Component returns multiple elements, to avoid adding extra nodes to the DOM, `<React.Fragment>` let you group a list of children.

 ## Web Dev
 - **How Does a Trailing Slash Impact SEO?** 📖 [Read](https://www.safaridigital.com.au/blog/trailing-slash-seo/)